-Court training is provided at PRIDE, and an overview of the court process is included in the Foster Parent Handbook.
+Court training is provided at PRIDE through DCFS Virtual Training (DVT), and an overview of the court process is included in the Foster Parent Handbook.
 Additionally, court training is provided through the Child Welfare Specialist on an on-going case by case basis as each case differs in its court involvement.

-FDUCATIONAL ADVOCACY TRAINING
+EDUCATIONAL ADVOCACY TRAINING: